ainephelan/ainephelan.github.io/_posts/2019-03-10-all-roads-lead-to-blog.markdown

 Medium has a lot to answer for.

 Writing is a topic that crops up over and over (machine learning at its finest I'm sure, but I'm not complaining) as a tool for betterment - writing to clear your mind and combat anxiety, for creativity, focus, productivity, to bolster your own learning, or to boost your profile.
-The jury is still out on a lot of these, but I do know that the more I do, the more I enjoy.
+I can't attest to all of these yet, but I have experienced noticeable benefits as I mentioned above.
 And the act of writing something out as though explaining it to a peer or a student forces my own understanding to deepen.
 I do believe you don't truly understand something until you can wrap words around it and express it.

 ### Data Science
 I’ve been teaching myself data science for a few months now.
 It's a solo endeavour so far, me and my lonely laptop.